 Other things to know about this site

-- We don’t capture any personal identifying information through the survey, which is run with an anonymous setting.
+- The surveys don’t capture any personal identifying information, they are run with an anonymous setting.
 There is no value for us in having your personal data, just your stories to share 🙂

 Any concerns or queries, give us a shout!